-Featured by the Association of American Colleges & Universities for her intercultural work, Sarah has served as Creative Director for a Holocaust Memorial Social Action Site and has won grants for her successful civic experience designs from such orgs as Interfaith America, the Mellon Foundation, and the Council of Independent Colleges.
-Dedicated to cooperative leadership, she received an inaugural award for shared governance for her work as Faculty Senate President during the especially challenging onset of COVID (2020-2022).
+Featured by the Association of American Colleges & Universities for her intercultural work, Sarah has served as Creative Director for a public memorial and has won grants for her successful civic experience designs from such orgs as Interfaith America, the Mellon Foundation, and the Council of Independent Colleges.
+She is the recipient of a cooperative leadership award (2022) for her work as Faculty Senate President during the especially challenging early months of COVID.

 Mixed media box, “Vayehi Or” (And there was light)